 With the number of lower power high-impact cards in the Abzan colors, Nethroi can bring back plenty of value and threat by itself.
 This Cat can loop as a recursive threat with any Gravedigger effect to buy it back and start the chain again along with being a solid body, deathtouch, and lifelink.

 Lurrus of the Dream-Den

 This Cat might be the strongest creature ever printed before the companion mechanic nerf.
-Still dominant in every format and having a drastic effect on how decks are built, Lurrus of the Dream-Den is the most powerful and recognizable Cat in Magic today.
-Few cards dominated the landscape quite like Lurrus did and continues to do.
+While it isn’t as dominant anymore following its ban from Modern, Lurrus of the Dream-Den is still one of the most powerful and recognizable Cat in Magic today.
+Few cards dominated the landscape quite like Lurrus did.